Kajang Dispersal Link Expressway

-E18 Kajang Dispersal Link Expressway, SILK, also known as Kajang SILK Highway (Sistem Lingkaran-Lebuhraya Kajang), is an expressway built to disperse and regulate the traffic flow in Kajang, Selangor, Malaysia.
+E18 Kajang Dispersal Link Expressway, SILK, also known as Kajang SILK Highway (Lebuhraya Lingkaran Penyuraian Trafik Kajang), is an expressway built to disperse and regulate the traffic flow in Kajang, Selangor, Malaysia.
 The 37 km expressway is to allow motorists to bypass the town centre of Kajang.
 It is also useful as the main ring road of Kajang.

 The Kilometre Zero is located at Mines Interchange near Seri Kembangan.

 History

 Kajang Dispersal Link Expressway used to be called Jalan Kajang–Puchong (Jalan Sungai Chua on Kajang town side) 11 and Jalan Balakong 3211.
 The huge traffic jams that clogged traffic flow in Kajang town centre were the main reason behind the construction of the highway.
 Construction began in 2002.
 The expressway was completed in 2003 and began operation on 15 June 2004.